-Your cat or dog may have received its first distemper combination vaccine during the surgery.
-This is the first in a series of at least two vaccinations meant to provide protection against common diseases.
+If your cat or dog received its first distemper combination vaccine during the surgery, note that this is the first in a series of at least two vaccinations meant to provide protection against common diseases.
 In order for this vaccine to be effective, a booster needs to be scheduled in approximately 3 weeks.
 You must schedule an appointment with your own veterinarian for this important booster vaccine.

 If your pet received a rabies vaccination, he or she is protected for one year and will not need a booster until then.
 A current rabies vaccination is required by law for all cats and dogs.
 You must schedule a booster rabies vaccination with your own veterinarian in approximately one year.

 It is common to for your pet to display some of the following after her/his spay/neuter surgery.
 If you see any of these symptoms, please call our clinic at 312-645-8051.